I'm getting frustrated with people who say they're bad at marketing and promotion because they're introverts.

 - limiting interaction when needed

 I've self-identified as an introvert since I was a child, and test as an introvert on the Myers-Briggs.
-I love this time-honored article about caring for the introverts in your life, and I know the horror of being told to "think faster."
+I know the horror of being told to "think faster."
 Some people just don't understand—it takes time to fully process what's being said, sort through knee-jerk reactions, thoughts, and feelings, then carefully and thoughtfully formulate a response.

 But these tendencies of introverts …